The Gallery in Williams offers locals discount card

 Choir, band seeks members

 The Northern Arizona Choir and Symphonic Band is seeking members.
-Residents of Ash Fork, Seligman and Williams are encouraged to join.
+Residents of Ash Fork, Seligman and Williams can join.
 The choir/band is open to those in grades first through 12th.
 Donations to purchase music are welcome.
 Joining the choir is free.
 More information is available from Kathleen Petty at (435) 669-6752.

 Adult education classes available